-- have been taken out of school/college by their parents/guardians and are being educated outside the school system eg home education - have ceased to attend school/college and no longer live within reasonable distance of the school/college at which they are registered - have been certified by the school/college medical officer as unlikely to be in a fit state of health to attend school/college before ceasing to be of compulsory school age, and neither he/she nor his/her parents/guardians have indicated the intention to continue to attend the school/college after ceasing to be of compulsory school age - are in custody for a period of more than four months due to a final court order and the Proprietor does not reasonably believe they will be returning to the school/college at the end of that period - have been permanently excluded.
-Notification should be made as soon as the grounds for deletion are met, but no later than deleting the student's name from the register
+- have been taken out of school/college by their parents/guardians and are being educated outside the school system eg home education - have ceased to attend school/college and no longer live within reasonable distance of the school/college at which they are registered - have been certified by the school/college as unlikely to be in a fit state of health to attend school/college before ceasing to be of compulsory school age, and neither he/she nor his/her parents/guardians have indicated the intention to continue to attend the school/college after ceasing to be of compulsory school age - are in custody for a period of more than four months due to a final court order and the Proprietor does not reasonably believe they will be returning to the school/college at the end of that period - have been permanently excluded.
+Notification should be made as soon as the grounds for deletion are met, but no later than deleting the student's name from the register follow up with any child who might be in danger of not receiving an education and who might be at risk of abuse or neglect.

-It is essential that schools comply with this duty, so that local authorities can, as part of their duty to identify children of compulsory school age who are missing education, follow up with any child who might be in danger of not receiving an education and who might be at risk of abuse or neglect.
+It is essential that schools comply with this duty, so that local authorities can, as part of their duty to identify children of compulsory school age who are absent, as well as missing from education,